fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 12.2.6 =
+* [Changed] Changes the default button text for NextGear vehicle inspection reports from "See Digital Inspection Report" to "Mechanic's Report"
+* [Fixed] Fixes the way hours of tables display in the dashboard while editing location terms buy removing a CSS rule governing table column widths and capitalizes the first letter of the days of the week.
+* [Fixed] Fixes a broken attempt to flush rewrite rules/re-save permalinks after changes to the Additional Listing Pages settings occurs.
+The flush was happening too soon, and was not compatible with multisite.
+Users will now see instant changes after saving Additional Listings Pages settings instead of having to re-save permalinks first.

 = 12.2.5 =
 * [Added] Adds a screenshots that show a vehicle being edited in the block editor and vehicle archive output on the Twenty Twenty theme.
 * [Changed] Moves image files out of /assets and into /images.
 The /assets folder must contain wordpress.org icons and banners only.